- Monthly Theme: Erotic Thrillers

 Sean: Yes, it was totally bizarre.
 As was Ilona’s death scene.
 In fact, the choreography of all the death scenes in this movie was off the charts.
 The fruit bowl splitting and the razor and all that…

 Kristine: Sean.
 The death by fruit bowl was ridiculous amazingness.
 I mean, when they start trying to like, smother him or crush his face to death with an ornate crystal fruit dish I was dying.
 Who does that?!

 Sean: Rich heiresses and immortal goblin-queens.
 I actually love the joke that this ornamental knick-knack, which is totally symbolic of all the gross excesses of the aristocracy, gets used as a murder weapon.
-It’s this improbable object, mostly just because it is fragile.
-But there was something about that scene that felt right, like the Countess just reaching for the closest object at hand to commit this murder and… of course in their world it will be some ridiculous ornamental fruit bowl.
+It’s the improbable object, because it is fragile.
+But there was something about that scene that felt right, like the Countess reaching for the closest object at hand to commit this murder and… of course in their world it will be an ornamental fruit bowl.

 Kristine: I swear to god when the cart of food spilled over I thought she was going to reach for the lobster.

 Kristine: I thought she was going to like, pinch his eyelids with the lobster’s claws and then slap him across the cheek with its tail.